 1. Improve Day-to-Day Workforce Scheduling Operations

 Unexpected shift callouts for sickness or personal matters.
 Unplanned production ramps.
 Supply chain disruptions.
-If the past year taught workforce managers anything, it’s that adapting to day-of changes can make or break an organization’s ability to keep operations running smoothly.
+If the past few years taught workforce managers anything, it’s that adapting to day-of changes can make or break an organization’s ability to keep operations running smoothly with limited resources.

-Today, employee scheduling technology with “smart logic” empowers workforce managers with the tactical ability to respond quickly and efficiently to change, no matter what the circumstances.
+Today, employee scheduling technology with “smart logic” empowers workforce managers with the tactical ability to respond quickly and efficiently to change, no matter how operating plans change.
 Intelligent automation provides managers with the operational agility needed to make day-to-day scheduling decisions quickly — and strategically.
-Configured software solutions and automation help schedulers identify and assign the most cost-effective, eligible workers for every shift, job, or work site, improving scheduling efficiency by as much as 30 percent.
+Tailor-fit software solutions and automation help schedulers identify and assign the most cost-effective, eligible workers for every shift, job, or work site, improving scheduling efficiency by as much as 30 percent.